Devking/HeartsAI/README.md

 0.0.6 &mdash; game keeps track of the scores of each player now!
 0.0.7 &mdash; game keeps track of scores between games; games do initialization properly now
 0.0.8 &mdash; HumanPlayer can now select which card to play, with Exception Handling!
-0.0.9 &mdash; Added card "shorthand" display using unicode characters
+0.0.9 &mdash; Added card "shorthand" display using unicode characters (and reordered suits)

 ### Things To Do